putamayo/feliz-domingo-flutter-ganache-solidity-web3/README.md

 # feliz-domingo-flutter-ganache-solidity-web3

 Dear reader!
-This is a flutter app I'm working on to practice and play around with solidity.
+This is a Flutter app I'm working on to practice and play around with solidity.
 You will 💖 the EVM :)

 Functionalities: